quinnwilder99/SimpleSound/README.md

 * Buttons
 * Toggles
 * Headers

----
+* The liquid glass gloss tint

-## 3. Offline-first experience
+## 4. Offline-first experience

 Music playback should not depend on the internet.